gruns/blagoblag/content/drafts/service.rst

-Beyond this however, many Open Source projects (including entirely volunteer driven ones) don't just make their codebases available to others, they actively solicit users, and make the claim that people can bet their businesses on this software.
+Beyond this however, many Open Source projects (including entirely volunteer driven ones) don't just make their codebases available to others, they actively solicit users, and make the claim that people can depend on this software.

+That dependency can take many forms.
+It usually means an assumption that the software will still exist (and be maintained) tomorrow, that it will handle catastrophic bugs in a reasonable way, that it will be a stable base to build a platform or a business on, and that the `software won't act unethically`_ (such as by flagrantly violating expectations about privacy or integrity).

-And yet, across a variety of policy areas, such as security and backwards compatibility we often fail to properly consider the effects of our actions on our users, particularly in a context of "they have bet their businesses on this".
+And yet, across a variety of these policy areas, including as security and backwards compatibility we often fail to properly consider the effects of our actions on our users, particularly in a context of "they have bet their businesses on this".
 Instead we continue to treat these projects as our hobby projects, as things we casually do on the side for fun.

 Working on `cryptography`_, and security in general, has influenced my thinking on these issues greatly.
 The nature of ``cryptography`` means when we make